SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 45. Define gate width

-The pulse width is the time for which the circuit remains in the quasi
+The pulse width is the time for which the circuit remains

 stable state.
 It is also called gate width.